Nordwind Airlines: History

-On April 29, 2013, two surface-to-air missiles were fired by unknown forces in Syria at a Nordwind Airlines jet flying from Sharm El Sheikh to Kazan.
+On 29 April 2013, two surface-to-air missiles were fired by unknown forces in Syria at a Nordwind Airlines jet flying from Sharm El Sheikh to Kazan.
 The pilots took evasive action and the plane continued onto Kazan undamaged.

-In 2017, the airline acquired two used A330s.
+In 2017, the airline acquired two used Airbus A330s.

 The Wall Street Journal reported that Nordwind transported approximately 7.4 tons of gold with a market value over $300 million from Venezuela to a refinery near the airport in Entebbe, Uganda.
-These March 2019 shipments allegedly expose a global underground economy the United States government suspects helps Nicolás Maduro stay in power in Venezuela.
+These March 2019 shipments allegedly expose a global underground economy the United States government suspects helped President Nicolás Maduro stay in power in Venezuela, Before his ousting in early 2026.

-Following the Russian invasion of Ukraine Nordwind suspended all international flights.
+Following the Russian invasion of Ukraine, Nordwind suspended all international flights.
 A number of leased aircraft, located abroad when the invasion took place have been returned to the lessors.
 The US Commerce Department, who had previously sanctioned US manufactured aircraft, extended sanctions to the European manufactured Airbus aircraft in Nordwind's fleet in August 2022.
 Sanctions have also banned Nordwind receiving spare parts for their planes.